-How such a cooperation is to be achieved, however, was not addressed at all.
-That is why the ISGS organizers take it upon themselves to republish the exhaustive information that was passed on during the summit by individual session.
+How such a cooperation is to be achieved was not addressed.
+That is one of the reasons why the ISGS organizers republish the exhaustive information that was passed on during the summit by individual session.
 A short write-up on what was discussed under each topic is complemented by the full recording of the session.

 Each session can be accessed through the respective slide below the News/Views section on the homepage of this website or through the menu item ISGS Sessions.

-Maybe this helps all those who have been party to the discussions - and maybe some others as well - to go over the most pertinent points once more.
-Possibly with a view towards starting on the implementation on some of the matters where consensus seemed to have been reached, and where action would be the next step.
+Maybe all of this helps those who have been party to the discussions – and maybe some others as well – to go over the pertinent points once more.
+Possibly with a view towards starting on the implementation on some of the matters where consensus seemed to have been reached, and where action would be the logical next step.